-Reelfoot Refuge Grassy Island Hiking Trail is a 1 mile lightly trafficked loop trail located near Union City, TN that features beautiful wild flowers and is good for all skill levels.
+Reelfoot Refuge Grassy Island Hiking Trail is a 1 mile lightly trafficked loop trail located near Union City, Tennessee that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash